 For each measure, health centers have the option of reporting on their entire patient population as a universe.
 To report on the universe, the data source such as an Electronic Health Record must include all medical patients from all service delivery sites and grant funded programs (e.g., CHC, HCH, MHC, PH) in the defined universe.
 In addition, the data source must cover the period of time to be reviewed (e.g., three years for pap tests, etc.) and include information to assess compliance with the clinical measure as well as to evaluate exclusions.
 Reporting on the universe is more accurate (i.e., it reports on 100% of patients) and easier (i.e., queries are automated).
-Although optimal, there is no requirement that health centers report the universe.
-Indeed, BPHC has no preference for reporting the universe or a sample.

 If the health center cannot report on the universe (or chooses not to), a random sample will be used to report.
 Note that the health center can report on the universe for some measures while using a sample to report others.
 It is not necessary that all measures be reported using the same method.